-In this stage the hero found a new difficulty, as often shows by the hero thinks that his ordinary life has changed and does not need his present anymore.
-It is also simply portrayed as the repetition of the crossing of the first threshold, but instead going from his ordinary world in this threshold crossing the hero goes back to his ordinary world.
+In this stage the hero found a new difficulty, as novel, they must be hero thinks that his ordinary life has changed and does not need his present anymore.
+It is also simply portrayed as the repetition of the crossing of the first threshold, but instead going from his ordinary world in this threshold crossing the hero goes back to helper aids, now he

-For this stage Campbell (2004) says that the hero adventures out of the land we know into darkness; there he accomplishes his adventure, or again is simply lost to us, imprisoned, or in danger; and his return is described as a coming back out of that yonder zone.
-In order to safely pass this stage, the heroes need to be wise and has a thought that he will be this hero for the entire life.
-In the end the hero will figure out how to share his reward to his ordinary life.
-He will not hesitates at all to be ready in order to share his ultimate boon to his ordinary world.
+For this stage Campbell (2004) says that the hero adventures out of the land we know into darkness; there he accomplishes his adventure, or again is simply lost tc us, imprisoned, or in danger; and his return is described as ε coming back out of that yonder zone.
+In order tc safely pass this stage, the novel.
+Most of the wise and has a thought that he will be this herc entire life.
+In the end the hero will figure out how tc share his reward to his might happen for the share his ordinary life.
+He will not hesitates at all to ultimate boon tc his ordinary world.